brucebiotech/dbu/README.md

 It also supports the cmsis-dap UART commands to tunnel a uart debug message stream over the cmsis-dap HID interface.
 In other words dbu enables support for printf debugging of each target CPU over a single USB connection.

+The dbu's main role is as a bootstrapping programmer for more complete multi-target development tools such as the [fizzit pulsar](https://github.com/brucebiotech/splice/blob/main/docs/README.md).

 ## The detail

 Follow these links for more information including instructions on building the software and hardware.